opengauss-mirror/docs/content/en/docs/Developerguide/grant.md

     Specifies the parameter mode.

     Value range: a string.
-It must comply with the naming convention.
+It must comply with the identifier naming convention.

 -   **arg\_name**

     Specifies the parameter name.

     Value range: a string.
-It must comply with the naming convention.
+It must comply with the identifier naming convention.

 -   **arg\_type**

     Specifies the parameter type.

     Value range: a string.
-It must comply with the naming convention.
+It must comply with the identifier naming convention.

 -   **loid**

     Specifies the identifier of the large object that includes this page.

     Value range: a string.
-It must comply with the naming convention.
+It must comply with the identifier naming convention.

 -   **tablespace\_name**